Seminorms for multiple averages along polynomials and applications to joint ergodicity: Characterizing multiple averages along polynomials

 In particular, if $(T_{g})_{g\in G(r)}$ is ergodic for $\mu$ for all $r\in R$, then for every $f_{1},\dots,f_{k}\in L^{\infty}(\mu)$,

 \end{theorem}

 \begin{remark*} The following weaker form of (\ref{12}) in Theorem \ref{T:2} can be derived by the results of \cite{Jo}:

 Hence, (\ref{413}) holds if $T_{g}$ is assumed to be ergodic for $\mu$ for all $g\in\mathbb{Z}^{d}\backslash\{{\bf{0}}\}$.
 Theorem~\ref{T:2} improves the result of \cite{Jo} since one only needs to require finitely many $T_{g}$'s to be ergodic (\emph{i.e.}, the generators of $G(r), r\in R$) in order to deduce (\ref{413}).
 On the other hand, it is worth noting that (\ref{12}) has room for improvement (meaning that it is possible for one to replace the factor $Z_{\{G(r)^{\times \infty}\}_{r\in R}}$ of (\ref{12}) with smaller ones), as we shall see in the examples below.
 Actually, we do have a stronger version of (\ref{12}) (see the proof of Theorem~\ref{T:2}), but (\ref{12}) already captures the essence of our result as it is stated here. \end{remark*}

-Another important example of polynomial averages is the following, for which we actually characterize its convergence to the ``expected'' limit, where all the transformations have the same polynomial iterate.
+Another important example of polynomial averages is the following, for which we actually characterize its convergence to the ``expected'' limit (in Theorem~\ref{t1}), where all the transformations have the same polynomial iterate.